zhaoyan24/Stock-price-forecasting-using-LSTM-and-WRDS-data/README.md

 - Training loss (blue) decreases steadily in the first 10 epochs and stabilizes afterward.

 - Validation loss (orange) remains consistently low throughout training, with no upward trend, confirming the model generalizes well to unseen data.
+## Part 6 Key Notes & Limitations
+### 1. Fiancial Forecasting Limitations:
+- This model uses only historical price data and does not account for market news, macroeconomic factors, or company fundamentals.

+- Past performance is not indicative of future results, especially for volatile stocks like TSLA.
+### 2. Technical Notes:
+- You will need a valid WRDS account to run the full data retrieval code.

+- On native Windows, TensorFlow ≥2.11 does not support GPU acceleration.
+If training is slow, consider using WSL2 or TensorFlow-DirectML.
+3.
+### 3. Hyperparameter Tuning:
+- Adjust time_steps, train_ratio, epochs, or LSTM units to optimize performance for different stocks.